oronymzy/tips/docs/qrMkdwn.md

     <dl>
     <dt>Description lists are made of terms and details</dt>
-    <dd>We don’t need to go into much detail about it.
+    <dd>We don't need to go into much detail about it.
     </dd>
     </dl>
     <p>Each term and its details can represent attribute-value pairs.</p>